Skip to main content

 Use the email engagement API to log and manage emails on CRM records.
 You can log email activities either in HubSpot or through the emails API.

 Below, learn the basic methods of managing emails through the API.
-To view all available endpoints and their requirements, click the Endpoints tab at the top of this article.
+To view all available endpoints and their requirements, check out the reference documentation.

 To create an email engagement, make a POST request to /crm/v3/objects/emails.